The stability of standard homogeneous Einstein manifolds: Introduction

 \begin{theorem} Let $M=G/K$ be a homogeneous space which is not isotropy irreducible and assume that $G$ is simple and $g_{\kil}$ is Einstein.
 Then the $G$-stability and critical point types of $g_{\kil}$ are given as in Tables \ref{tableIA}, \ref{tableIB1}, \ref{tableIB2} and \ref{tableIB3}, with the only exception of the space $\SO(4n^2)/\Spe(n)\times\Spe(n)$ in Table \ref{tableIA}, 3b. \end{theorem}

+Some cases were previously solved in \cite{stab-tres, stab-dos, locmax, Nkn}.
 The last column on the right of the tables provides a reference to the place in the paper (or to another paper) where the case was proved.
 The smallest eigenvalue $\lambda_L^G$ of $\lic_\pg=\Delta_L|_{\tca\tca_g^G}$ is denoted by $\lambda_\pg$ and the greatest one by $\lambda_\pg^{\max}$ in the tables (see \S\ref{main-sec} for further information on the notation used in the tables).

-We next highlight some general consequences of the theorem.
+A main ingredient in the proof of Theorem \ref{main2} is the following stability criterion for $g_{\kil}$ in terms of only the extremal Casimir eigenvalues $\lambda_\tau$ and $\lambda_\tau^{\max}$ of the representation $\sym(\ggo)$ of $\ggo$ (see Table \ref{table1}), without even involving the Einstein constant $\rho$.